AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   -->
   <tr>
    <td> <p>Category</p> </td>
    <td> <p>A category is a custom form.
 You can build reports for this object and you can show it in other object reports, as well.
 Not all objects can have a custom form, or category.
-The following objects can have a custom form:&nbsp;<br></p>
+The following objects can have a custom form: <br></p>
     <ul>
      <li>Project</li>
      <li>Task</li>